tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

 Now you can create a notebook refer to :ref:`user-guide-notebooks`, then upload data to MinIO bucket in the notebook server.

-You need to install ``boto3`` dependency package in the notebook server created before, and run the follow python code to upload model files.
+You need to install ``boto3`` dependency package in the notebook server created previously:

 .. code-block:: shell

     !pip install boto3 -i https://pypi.tuna.tsinghua.edu.cn/simple

 We've made some dummy data for this workshop.
 You need to create ``infra`` folder and download `driver_stats.parquet <https://github.com/feast-dev/feast-workshop/blob/main/module_0/infra/driver_stats.parquet>`_ file, put ``driver_stats.parquet`` file into ``infra`` folder.
-Let's upload data to MinIO.
+Now You can run the follow python code to upload model files.

 .. code-block:: shell